Within the diagnostic phase, we start with Alex Lopez the digital series, this time analyzing the powerful Digital Selling Index tool.

 - Do you have tools in the company to store and manage information about customers and potentials?

 This section measures your level of contribution of value to the network.
-I often say that if they do not contribute, you don't matter.
-The way to differentiate yourself from 95% people who are merely observers or consumers of content is providing material of value, either own or others.
+I usually say that if you don't contribute, you don't care.
+The way to differentiate yourself from 95% people who are merely observers or consumers of content is providing material of value, either own or foreign.
 Here are the questions: